-Plus, they announced a rename of Visual Studio team Services (VSTS) to Azure DevOps and have changed the frontend.
-In addition, they have also announced that TFS will be renamed Azure DevOps Server 2019.
+Plus, they announced a rename of Visual Studio Team Services (VSTS) to Azure DevOps and have changed the frontend.
+In addition, they have also announced that Team Foundation Server (TFS) will be renamed as well.
+It is now Azure DevOps Server 2019.

 Hence, it will have a changed GUI and will look and feel like the Azure DevOps offering in the cloud.
 Currently it’s in preview.